necerLiJinliang/health-track/README.md

 # HealthTrack Personal Wellness Platform - Frontend

 This is the frontend application for the HealthTrack Personal Wellness Platform, built with Next.js, TypeScript, Tailwind CSS, and shadcn/ui components.
+The backend is FastAPI.

 ## Project Overview